 Authentic Organic Turkish Food

 After being returned to Eren Bey I recommend walking the short distance into the village for dinner at the Organic Cave Kitchen.
 The food is all made fresh and the meal served with bread made on the premises in a stone oven.
 Additionally, they serve salad which you may or may not feel comfortable eating.
 I did, without incident.
 For your main course, I recommend the kabab pot.
 If I’m honest I recommend this in part because of the ritual that goes with it.
+But also, Turkish food has such a richness of flavors that makes it wonderful.
+Take a look at this comprehensive digest of Turkish foods.

 The food is cooked and brought to the table in a sealed clay pot.
 The waiter will have someone from the table do the honors of breaking open the vessel with a small hammer.
 We ordered two and shared, one chicken the other vegetarian.
 Both were tasty.